 Post-9/11 GI Bill (Chapter 33)

 The Post-9/11 GI Bill (Chapter 33) helps you pay for school or job training.
 If you’ve served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill (Chapter 33).
 Find out if you can get this education benefit.

 Am I eligible for Post-9/11 GI Bill (Chapter 33) benefits?

-You can get these education benefits if you meet at least one of the requirements listed below.
+You may be eligible for education benefits if you meet at least one of the requirements listed below.

 At least one of these must be true:

 - Served at least 90 days on active duty (either all at once or with breaks in service) on or after September 11, 2001, or

 - You received a Purple Heart on or after September 11, 2001, and were honorably discharged after any amount of service, or

 - Served for at least 30 continuous days (all at once, without a break in service) on or after September 11, 2001, and were honorably discharged with a service-connected disability, or

 - Are a dependent child using benefits transferred by a qualifying Veteran or service member

 Note: If you’re a member of the Reserves who lost education benefits when the Reserve Educational Assistance Program (REAP) ended in November 2015, you may qualify to receive restored benefits under the Post-9/11 GI Bill.